alexa-infra/gemminer/README.md

 * Thirdparty libraries (everything is built-in):
     * SDL 2.0.3
-    * STB image
+    * Stb image
-    * STB truetype
+    * Stb truetype
-* Note: iOS/Android applications are not scaled to device screen resolution (they are always in fixed area) and they could be too small.
+* Note: iOS/Android applications are not scaled to device screen resolution (they are always in fixed area) and they may be too small (for example at retina screen).
 Also specific device events (like screen rotation) are not processed now.

 # Build instructions
 ## Windows